dimkoug/celeryproject/README.rst

 5. inside /etc/hosts create an entry  127.0.0.1 celeryproject

-6. inside deploy folder there are the conf  sample  files , change paths according to your configuration
+6. inside deploy folder there are the conf  sample  files , create the conf files and change paths according to your configuration

 7. in  linux install supervisor and nginx::